 I choose self-esteem, not self-pity,

 I choose to listen to my inner voice,

 Not to listed to the random opinions of others . . .

-When I think of this I immediately think of the photos of the little old ladies in New York City.
+When I think of this, I immediately think of the photos of the little old ladies in New York City.
 They dress up in wild colors.
 They wear outrageous hats.
 They have style.
 They are saying “Look at me, that’s right, take a second or third look”.
 They crack me up, because they don’t care if you are judging them, because they are having too much fun being an original distinctive wild woman.
-Their life viewpoint?
-It is have fun and give people something to talk about.
+Their life viewpoint, have fun and give people something to talk about.